LivePersonInc/knowledge-center-archive/_release/September 2021/week-of-september-15th.md

 **Availability:** All brands

 ### Description
-Welcome messages on Viber allow brands to define an initial message and options to reply.
+Welcome messages on Viber allow brands to define an initial message and response options for consumers.
 The welcome message will be shown to consumers once they follow a brand on Viber.

 ### Enablement:
 Please contact your LivePerson representative to enable this feature.